Risa4224/go-game/README.md

 cd build

-3. Configure CMake using MinGW cmake .. -G "MinGW Makefiles" -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++
+3. Configure CMake using MinGW cmake .. -G "MinGW Makefiles"

 4. Build the executable
 cmake --build .

-5. Copy SFML DLLs into bin/
+(Note: This step will automatically compile the code and copy necessary SFML DLLs to the bin/ folder)

-copy all DLLs in your SFML-3.0.0 into bin/
+5. Run the Game
 cd ..
 .\bin\main.exe